johnwright/diffa/release-notes/next.md

 ## New Features

 * [99]  - Made the correlation writer proxy timeout a domain configuration option

 ## Deprecated Features

 * [96]  - Removed the REST API call to trigger a scan for all pairs within a domain

 ## General Maintenance

 * [92]  - Increased the minimum blob size in the heatmap and scaled it logarithmically
 * [98]  - Addressed a match error in a receive loop of the pair actor that results in a spurious log entry
+* [100] - Reduced the verbosity of connection refused errors in the logs
+* [103] - Notify the commencement of a scan to the pair activity log

 ## Library Upgrades